Renu Dahal

-Renu Dahal (रेनु दाहाल) is a Nepalese politician and current mayor of Bharatpur Metropolitan City.
+Renu Dahal (रेणु दाहाल) is a Nepalese politician and former mayor of Bharatpur Metropolitan City.
 She joined the CPN (Maoist Centre) party in 1994 and became a full-time member of the party in 1996.
 Dahal is a daughter of the former prime minister and chairman of CPN (MC), Pushpa Kamal Dahal.
 She was a member (Proportional Representation) of First Constituent Assembly of Nepal.

+She resigned as the mayor of Bharatpur on 20 January 2026 in order to contest 2026 Nepalese general election from Chitwan 3 parliamentary constituency on a Nepal Communist Party election ticket.

 Early life

 Renu Dahal was born on July 4, 1976, in Bhimsen Nagar of Shivanagar VDC (now Bharatpur Metropolis) in Chitwan District.
 She is the second daughter of Pushpa Kamal Dahal (née Prachanda) and Sita Dahal.
 Dahal has a younger sister, Ganga.
 Her eldest sister, Gyanu, died of breast cancer in 2014 and her only brother, Prakash, died of a cardiac arrest in 2017.